C0C0AN/BSc_thesis_KlaraBrinkmann/open lab notebook/work_progress_july_2018.md

 # 24.07. - 27.07.2018

 ## Monday
-- created a data sheet for all participants
+- created a data sheet where all data is stored together for all participants

 ## Tuesday
-- filled in the last participants in that data sheet
+- filled in the last participants in data sheet where all participants data is stored together
 - prediction of groups by matrices:
     - therefore, I converted the matrices into vectors
     - command for that: